django-commons/controls/terraform/README.md

   few variables marked as optional with default values.
 Why I chose to have `has_discussions` as a repo variable while `has_issues` as a constant - I am embarrassed to say I don't have a better answer than laziness :smile: - I just figured if this is the path we want to take, we can continue adding to it.
-- `production.tfvars` - instances, should strictly follow the types in `variables.tf`.
+- `production/*.tfvars` - instances, should strictly follow the types in `variables.tf`.
 - `main.tf` - build configuration based on instances values from `production.tfvars` (or, if not defined explicitly, then default value from `variables.tf`)
 - `tfstate.json` - Current state file, pulled using `terraform import ..`